 Manuel Miranda is a litigation attorney in Holland & Knight's Miami office and a member of the firm's Litigation and Dispute Resolution Practice.

 Mr. Miranda focuses on complex commercial litigation and international disputes, particularly in arbitration and investigations, and has successfully represented plaintiffs and claimants in business-to-business disputes, breaches of representations and warranties, and other claims related to mergers and acquisitions (M&A).
-He also assists in class actions, cross-border litigation, securities litigation, breach of contract, and bankruptcy and creditors' rights matters.
+Mr. Miranda also has significant experience in the areas of securities fraud class actions (Securities Act of 1933 and Securities Exchange Act of 1934) and shareholder derivative litigation, and assists in consumer class actions, cross-border litigation and breach of contract disputes.
 He is well versed in advising corporate clients in civil, criminal and administrative proceedings.

 Mr. Miranda also focuses a significant portion of his practice on internal corporate investigations and counseling and defending corporations on a wide range of criminal and regulatory matters, including the Foreign Corrupt Practices Act (FCPA), complex fraud, financial improprieties, tax evasion, private bribery and public corruption.